- Recognize the emotions associated with suspecting abuse and reporting child abuse or neglect.

 Concrete supports:

 We all need tools to help us do our jobs.
 It is OK—and important—to ask for help when it is needed.
-Talk to your program manager about tools that will help you feel successful at your job.
+Talk to your Program Manager about tools that will help you feel successful at your job.
 Reflect on supports that you might be able to offer to families (e.g., offering resources on healthy meal ideas, a list of food pantries in the area, or a family cooking class).
 You should also talk with your supervisor about supports your workplace might offer, such as staff counseling services.
 Seek out supports offered by your program as well as community resources to help buffer the stressors that you experience at home and at work.

 Social and emotional competence of children:

 The foundation of a high-quality program is an effective workforce that provides supportive environments and nurturing relationships that promote the social and emotional competence of children.
 An effective workforce includes direct care staff as well as those in support staff roles.
 Children learn from all adults around them, and you play a role in promoting children’s social and emotional competence.
 Focusing on building children’s social and emotional competence through safe and positive interactions can help you feel good about the work you do and can help you recover from trauma.
-Speak to your program manager about ways you can further support children’s social emotional development.
+Speak to your Program Manager about ways you can further support children’s social emotional development.
 For now, understand that you play an important role in creating programs that promote healthy relationships, communication skills, and self-expression.

 See